 BGB processes various salmon species and manufactures them into smoked and raw products for retail and institutional consumers.
 These are frozen and vacuum packed, and sold in different forms and cuts.
 Products are sold in retail stores under Prime New Zealand, Gold Standard, and Superfish.
-In 2021, BGB focused in distributing imported salmon products from Akaroa.
+In 2022, BGB focused in distributing imported king salmon products from its former subsidiary, Akaroa Salmon.